(Required, completed only once if there is no break in service)

 A federal IRS form used to modify the amount of federal taxes will be deducted from the student's check.
 A new form should be completed if any information changes, such as a name or address change, marital status change, or change in the number of exemptions claimed.

 Incorrect data in the payroll system will cause problems for you.
-Please help us serve you better by writing clearly on the W-4.
 When your address changes, be sure to change it with the Registrar AND with Student Employment (or Payroll) so that your check address and W-2 address can be updated.
 Changing your address with the Registrar does NOT change it in the payroll system.